kevinpryan/caf-subtype-analysis/README.md

 CAF Subpopulation Analysis
 ================
 Kevin Ryan
-2022-09-05 16:49:08
+2022-09-07 17:48:16

 - <a href="#introduction" id="toc-introduction">Introduction</a>
 - <a href="#preparation" id="toc-preparation">Preparation</a>
 - <a href="#read-in-data" id="toc-read-in-data">Read in data</a>
 - <a href="#exploratory-data-analysis"
   id="toc-exploratory-data-analysis">Exploratory data analysis</a>
-  - <a href="#pca" id="toc-pca">PCA</a>
-  - <a href="#clinical-correlations-all-studies"
+  - <a href="#pca--clinical-correlations-all-studies"
+    id="toc-pca--clinical-correlations-all-studies">PCA + clinical
-    id="toc-clinical-correlations-all-studies">Clinical correlations all
+    correlations all studies</a>
-    studies</a>
-  - <a href="#clinical-correlations-without-in-house-data"
+  - <a href="#pca--clinical-correlations-without-in-house-data"
-    id="toc-clinical-correlations-without-in-house-data">Clinical
+    id="toc-pca--clinical-correlations-without-in-house-data">PCA + clinical
     correlations without In-House data</a>
+  - <a
+    href="#pca--clinical-correlations-without-in-house-data-or-study-egad00001006144"
+    id="toc-pca--clinical-correlations-without-in-house-data-or-study-egad00001006144">PCA
+    + clinical correlations without In-House data or study EGAD00001006144</a>
+- <a href="#batch-correction-with-combat-seq-and-limma"
+  id="toc-batch-correction-with-combat-seq-and-limma">Batch correction
+  with Combat-Seq and limma</a>
+  - <a href="#combat-seq" id="toc-combat-seq">Combat-Seq</a>
+    - <a href="#combat-seq-no-clinical-covariates"
+      id="toc-combat-seq-no-clinical-covariates">Combat-Seq no clinical
+      covariates</a>
+    - <a href="#limmaremovebatcheffects-with-all-covariates"
+      id="toc-limmaremovebatcheffects-with-all-covariates">limma::removeBatchEffects
+      with all covariates</a>
-  - <a href="#removal-of-study-egad00001006144"
+    - <a
-    id="toc-removal-of-study-egad00001006144">Removal of study
-    EGAD00001006144</a>
+      href="#limmaremovebatcheffects-with-no-clinical-covariates-or-subpopulation-information"
+      id="toc-limmaremovebatcheffects-with-no-clinical-covariates-or-subpopulation-information">limma::removeBatchEffects
+      with no clinical covariates or subpopulation information</a>
 - <a href="#surrogate-variable-analysis"
   id="toc-surrogate-variable-analysis">Surrogate variable analysis</a>
 - <a href="#differential-expression-analysis"